 Benjamin Moore Chantilly Lace (OC-65)

-Chantilly Lace by Benjamin Moore is my favorite white at the moment!
+Chantilly Lace by Benjamin Moore is one of my favorite whites at the moment!
 It is a nice true white, but without the stark “hospital white” vibe.

 It’s just warm enough to give you a good feeling, but doesn’t read yellow in the least.